Suspending your studies allows you to take a break from studying while keeping your place in the course.

 If you've started your studies but would like to take a break, you can suspend your studies for a semester, research period or for a full academic year.

-If you want to suspend your course for longer than one year, you need to apply to the relevant associate dean.
-A maximum suspension of two years can be granted.
+If you want to suspend your course for longer than one year, your application will be forwarded to the relevant associate dean for approval.

-If you haven't started your studies and would like to postpone your start date you will need to request a deferral.
+If you haven't started your studies (and have not enrolled in your course) and would like to postpone your start date you will need to request a deferral.

 If you're a research student and want to take leave for less than a full research period, you should submit a leave of absence request.

-Once you have been enrolled for at least one year and have passed your probation, you can apply to suspend your research for a maximum of one year during the remainder of your candidature.
-Further suspensions are only granted in compelling circumstances, at the discretion of the dean or associate dean.
+You can apply to suspend your research for a maximum of one year during your candidature.
+Further suspensions are only granted in compelling circumstances, at the discretion of the associate dean.

 As a research student, a period of suspension will always affect your earliest and latest thesis submission dates.
 You should ensure that your progress plan and any previously agreed milestones are adjusted accordingly.